-In addition to management issues such as the decrease in medical revenue, the labor shortage, and the lack of successors, needs for medical and social welfare are expected to further increase and become more sophisticated due to the 2025 problem.
-In this situation, the Company's strategy is to maximize the value of businesses' management resources in the medical and social welfare markets, including for medical, nursing care, and dispensing pharmacy businesses, by continuing to provide one-stop services based on the Fuyo Lease Platform Concept.
-The financial targets are ordinary profit of ¥4.5bn (up ¥2.7bn compared to FY3/22) and ROA of 3.3% (up1.3%), while the non-financial targets are 1) 1,000 rooms in nursing care facilities for the elderly, and 2) financing of ¥56.0bn to support management in the medical and social welfare markets (up¥32.7bn compared to FY3/22).
+In addition to management issues such as the decrease in medical revenue, the labor shortage, and the lack of successors, needs for medical and social welfare are expected to further increase and become more sophisticated due to the 2025 problem\.
+In this situation, the Company's strategy is to maximize the value of businesses' management resources in the healthcare markets, including for medical, nursing care, and dispensing pharmacy businesses, by continuing to provide one-stop services based on the Fuyo Lease Platform Concept.
+The financial targets are ordinary profit of ¥4.5bn (up ¥2.7bn compared to FY3/22) and ROA of 3.3% (up 1.3 points), while the non-financial targets are 1) 1,000 rooms in nursing care facilities for the elderly, and 2) financing of ¥56.0bn to support management in the healthcare markets (up ¥32.7bn compared to FY3/22).

-Japan has become a "super-aging society" and its social structure and systems are approaching a major turning point that is expected to have an impact on various fields, including employment, medical care, and welfare.
+\ Japan has become a "super-aging society" and its social structure and systems are approaching a major turning point that is expected to have an impact on various fields, including employment, medical care, and welfare.